oracle/terraform-provider-oci/website/docs/d/waas_waas_policies.html.markdown

 		* `title` - The title used when displaying a CAPTCHA challenge.
 If unspecified, defaults to `Are you human?`
 		* `url` - The unique URL path at which to show the CAPTCHA challenge.
 	* `custom_protection_rules` - A list of the custom protection rule OCIDs and their actions.
-		* `action` - The action to take when the Custom Protection rule is triggered.
+		* `action` - The action to take when the custom protection rule is triggered. `DETECT` - Logs the request when the criteria of the custom protection rule are met. `BLOCK` - Blocks the request when the criteria of the custom protection rule are met.
-		* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Custom Protection rule.
+		* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the custom protection rule.
 	* `device_fingerprint_challenge` - The device fingerprint challenge settings.
 Used to detect unique devices based on the device fingerprint information collected in order to block bots.
 		* `action` - The action to take on requests from detected bots.
 If unspecified, defaults to `DETECT`.
 		* `action_expiration_in_seconds` - The number of seconds between challenges for the same IP address.
 If unspecified, defaults to `60`.